-

 Description

-Role and interest of tocopheryl acetate
+Role and benefits of tocopheryl acetate

 Tocopheryl acetate is one of the most stable forms of vitamin E, frequently added to products: